Paradoxical behavior in Collatz sequences: A partial order on parity vectors

 \begin{lemma} For every positive integer $j$, the arithmetic mean of $\left\lbrace E_j(n) \right\rbrace_{n=1}^{2^j}$ is equal to $\frac{j}{4}$. \end{lemma}

-\begin{proof} First, recall that every parity vector of length $j$ occurs for exactly one positive integer $n \leq 2^{j}$, as is well known since Everett \cite{Eve77} and Terras \cite{Ter76}.
+\begin{proof} First, recall that every parity vector of length $j$ occurs for exactly one positive integer $n \leq 2^{j}$, as was first shown by Everett \cite{Eve77} and Terras \cite{Ter76}.
 We then proceed by induction on $j$ and call $\mu_j$ the mean value of $E_j(n)$ for $1 \leq n \leq 2^j$.